Behavior Score Prediction in Resting-State Functional MRI by Deep State Space Modeling

 where $X$ is the input, $\hat{Y}$ is the output, $\sigma$ is SiLU activation, $\text{S6}(\cdot)$ is the operation in \eref{eq:s4}, and $\odot$ is element-wise multiplication with the gating mechanism $Z$.
-This time-varying S6 layer, wrapped around nonlinear components, allows for a non-LTI SSM formulation that can better capture the nuances of complex systems that do not satisfy linearity nor time-invariance.
-However, this Mamba model was primary designed for language tasks, and so does not take advantage of domain-specific knowledge such as multivariate timeseries data.
-In \sref{sec:neuromamba}, modifications to the Mamba model are proposed such as bidirectionality and differential design to aid with modeling temporal dynamics in the timeseries data.
+This time-varying S6 layer, wrapped around nonlinear components, enables a non-LTI SSM formulation that better captures the nuances of complex systems that do not satisfy linearity or time-invariance.
+However, this Mamba model was primarily designed for language tasks and therefore does not leverage domain-specific knowledge, such as multivariate timeseries data.
+In \sref{sec:neuromamba}, modifications to the Mamba model are proposed, such as bidirectionality and differential design, to aid with modeling temporal dynamics in the timeseries data.